zhengdihan/SeNM-VAE/SIDD/README.md

 ## Validating the Noise Generation Model:

+The validation set of SIDD dataset can be found in https://drive.google.com/drive/folders/175oMG_plGSS-lHJVghhoD-e2K3Wj_ykM.

 1. Put the checkpoint file in the `./model_zoo` directory.
-2. In the ./main_test_translate.py script, modify the following variables: `model_name`: Name of the noise generation model.`L_path`: Path to the clean images. `H_path`: Path to the output directory for the generated noisy images.
+2. In the ./main_test_translate.py script, modify the following variables: `model_name`: Name of the noise generation model.`H_path`: Path to the clean images. `L_path`: Path to the noisy images.
 3. Run `python main_test_translate.py`

 # Generate Synthetic Datasets